 The Skinner Style Organ May 2018

-The Regent Classic Skinner Style Organ has been created specifically for the US market.
+The Regent Classic Skinner Style Organ has been created specifically for customers who require a Skinner voiced instrument and wish to invest in a console that draws extensively on the design features of period Skinner instruments.
 The console is a near perfect copy of an original Skinner instrument built in 1929 for St Peter’s Episcopal Church in Morristown New Jersey and the voicing, using an identical stop list, is also based on this instrument.
+We have though omitted the 4th manual so the Solo ‘floats’ across the other 4 divisions.

 We would like to thank Joshua Stafford, organist, and the church for making our Chairman, David Mason, so welcome when visiting in November of 2017 to play this fine instrument.
 We are also grateful to Selby Abbey which allowed us the use of its magnificent building to make the first professional recording of the instrument played by the extraordinarily talented Dr Joseph Nolan.